-This class is entirely online with no in-person class sessions or required Zoom sessions.
+The online sections of this class are entirely online with no in-person class sessions or required Zoom sessions.
 The in-person section of this class is entirely in-person on the SLO campus.

 Canvas (https://cuesta.instructure.com) is the online learning platform used by Cuesta College and this will be the central location for all course activity.
 You can find all you need to know about our course through Canvas.
 You will find the course syllabus, weekly assignments, announcements, and your updated grades.
-Please go to Canvas (link above) on the first day of class (Tuesday 1/17), use your my.cuesta.edu login and password, and familiarize yourself with our course.
-You will be able to access our Canvas class on Tuesday 1/17 once the semester officially begins but not before.
+Please go to Canvas (link above) on the first day of class (Tuesday 1/16), use your my.cuesta.edu login and password, and familiarize yourself with our course.
+You will be able to access our Canvas class on the first day of class once the semester officially begins but not before.
 Once you locate the site, please bookmark it or add it to your favorites for future reference.

-In Canvas, Discussions are weekly assignments where you will do an initial post and then respond to your fellow classmates after that.
+In Canvas for the online sections, Discussions are weekly assignments where you will do an initial post and then respond to your fellow classmates after that.
 The purpose of these posts is to create dialogue within our class and stimulate thinking.
 The class will be broken into smaller groups after the first couple of weeks of class when enrollment has stabilized.
-Please notice that a significant portion of your grade is tied to these discussion posts.
-I’ve weighted them heavily to reflect my hope that they will be an opportunity for you to do deeper thinking and learning each week.
-Be sure to make time for this thinking.
 I look forward to reading your thoughts and being part of your discussions.
 These discussions are a key part of our class.

 Canvas Quick Reference for Students: